 Professor Leachman is interested in studying the subjects of international trade, exchange rates, fiscal policy, and international macroeconomics.
 In conducting her research, she often incorporates intertemporal models, multicointegration and sustainability.
 Her current research project explores the political economy of intertemporal budgeting.
 She recently collaborated with G Rosas, A Bester, and P. Lange to complete a study on, “The Political Economy of Budget Deficits,” and worked with the same team on the project entitled, “Multicointegration and Sustainability of Fiscal Practices.”
 She has also teamed up with Bill Francis to publish the works, “Twin Deficits: Apparition or Reality?” and “Multicointegration Analysis and the Sustainability of Foreign Debt.”
 One of her earlier works, executed with Michael Thorpe, was a study on, “External Balance in the Small Open Economy of Australia.”
 She has also published on such subjects as capital market integration, optimum corporate capital structure, and Ricardian equivalence.

-- Ph.D., University of South Carolina at Columbia 1987
+- Ph.D., University of South Carolina, Columbia 1987

-- M.A., University of South Carolina at Columbia 1982
+- M.A., University of South Carolina, Columbia 1982

-- B.S., University of South Carolina at Columbia 1980
+- B.S., University of South Carolina, Columbia 1980

 Leachman, L. L., G. Rosas, P. Lange, and A. Bester.
 “The political economy of budget deficits.”
 Economics and Politics 19, no. 3 (November 1, 2007): 369–420. https://doi.org/10.1111/j.1468-0343.2007.00320.x.
 Full Text